-It's always a good idea to pack a migraine kit with items such as rescue medication (The 4AllFamily medication cooler keeps Aimovig and Emgality refrigerated while on the plane), pain relievers, snacks that are less likely to trigger an attack (avoiding processed meats and aged cheeses), dark sunglasses, earplugs, sleeping masks, etc. This will help ensure you have everything you need in case of an attack while flying.
+It's always a good idea to pack a migraine kit with items such as rescue medication (The 4AllFamily medication cooler are TSA-approved to keep migraine drugs like Aimovig, Emgality, or Ajovy refrigerated while on the plane), pain relievers, snacks that are less likely to trigger an attack (avoiding processed meats and aged cheeses), dark sunglasses, earplugs, sleeping masks, etc. This will help ensure you have everything you need in case of an attack while flying.

 Skip on alcohol, caffeinated and sugary drinks

 It's best to avoid alcohol and caffeinated and sugary drinks before flying, as these can be migraine triggers.

 If you are experiencing a severe migraine before flying, and only when it's possible can you postpone your flight.
 This can help prevent any further triggers or discomfort associated with flying.
 If possible, make sure to reschedule for another day and get plenty of rest.
 Drink plenty of fluids and take any medications prescribed by your doctor.